 There are, of course, many caveats to these rules.
 So be sure to read the rest of this article to learn more.
-Or, if you think you have a legal case against your employer, feel free to contact the employment lawyers of Smith and Lo.
+Or, if you think you have a legal case against your employer, feel free to contact Work Lawyers PC.

 Overtime Wage Law in California Explained

 California employees who are considered “non-exempt” have a legal right to extra pay if they work more than a certain number of hours.
 This extra pay is called “overtime.”